clemensv/avrotize/README.md

 - `--asn`: The path to the ASN.1 schema file to be converted.
 The tool supports multiple files in a comma-separated list.
-- `--avsc`: The path to the Avro schema file to write the conversion result to.
+- `--avsc`: The path to the Avrotize Schema file to write the conversion result to.

 Conversion notes: